shapely/shapely/docs/installation.rst

     $ brew install geos  # skip this if you already have GEOS
     $ pip install shapely --no-binary shapely

-If you've installed GEOS to a standard location, the installation will automatically find it using ``geos-config``.
+If you've installed GEOS to a standard location on Linux or macOS, the installation will automatically find it using ``geos-config``.
 See the notes below on GEOS discovery at compile time to configure this.